ekeel/goplugin/README.md

 #### Parameters

 > directory : string
->   The path to the directory containing the plugins.
+> &nbsp;&nbsp;The path to the directory containing the plugins.

 #### Returns

 > plugins : map[string]*Plugin
->   A map of plugin references accessible by plugin name.
+> &nbsp;&nbsp;A map of plugin references accessible by plugin name.

 > err : error
->   An error object.
+> &nbsp;&nbsp;An error object.

 #### Example